pedroclobo/groove-galaxy/README.md

 This document presents installation and demonstration instructions.

-*(adapt all of the following to your project, changing to the specific Linux distributions, programming languages, libraries, etc)*

 ## Installation

 To see the project in action, it is necessary to set up a virtual environment, with 3 networks and 5 machines.